ntorga/k8s-scripts/deploy-manager/README.md

 The DeployManager is a simple bash CI/CD utility designed to restart Kubernetes services automatically based on new available AWS ECR image.

-It is able to do 3 specific taks:
+It is able to do 3 specific tasks:

 1. Restart Kubernetes deployments whenever there is a new ECR image for a service;
-2. Housekeep ECR repositories leaving only the last image available;
+2. Housekeeping ECR repositories, leaving only the last image available;
-3. Execute pre and post commands/scripts before restarting the service.
+3. Execute pre and post commands/scripts before/after restarting the deployment.

 ## Environment Variables

 You must create a `.env` file before executing it.
-Here's the explaination of each env variable:
+Here's the explanation of each env variable:

 ```
 STAGE="" # => [optional] Used as a suffix of a service name (for example: hom, prod, dev).